-Odactra Approval History
+Odactra FDA Approval History

-- FDA approved: Yes (First approved March 1st, 2017)
+FDA Approved: Yes (First approved March 1, 2017)

-- Brand name: Odactra
+Brand name: Odactra

-- Generic name: house dust mite allergen extract
+Generic name: house dust mite allergen extract

-- Dosage form: Sublingual Tablets
+Dosage form: Sublingual Tablets

-- Company: ALK-Abelló A/S
+Company: ALK-Abelló A/S

 Odactra (house dust mite allergen extract) is a sublingual allergy immunotherapy (SLIT) tablet indicated as immunotherapy for house dust mite (HDM)-induced allergic rhinitis, with or without conjunctivitis.

 - The FDA approval of Odactra was based on the results of four double-blind, placebo-controlled, randomized clinical studies of 1279 patients.
 Patients who took Odactra experienced a 16 to 18 percent reduction in symptoms compared to those who received a placebo.

-Odactra is a sublingual tablet taken once-daily, year round.
+- Odactra is a sublingual tablet taken once-daily, year round.
 The tablet dissolves within 10 seconds under the tongue, and patients should avoid swallowing for at least one minute, and avoid food or beverages for five minutes after each dose.

-Development History and FDA Approval Process for Odactra
+Development timeline for Odactra